 An irate customer still has the potential to become a “best” customer: A problem, resolved well, can be a strong bid for future loyalty and engagement — if you know how to work with and through the difficulty.

 - Rephrase or restate what the customer has said to show you’ve understood — that you’ve grasped the facts of the situation and recognize its seriousness and impact: “Let me make sure I’ve got this…” If the history is long or convoluted or if the customer perceives multiple affronts or errors, it’s best to rephrase in stages and confirm understanding along the way: “I just want to be sure I understood you correctly.
 Such-and-such happened, right?
 And then thus-and-so?”
-It’s very important to give the customer full opportunity to correct and review.
+It’s very important to give the customer full opportunity to review and correct.

 - Explain what you can do to take care of the problem or the customer.
 This is much more effective than justifying why the company did what it did originally, explaining the back office blues that created the problem, or providing any kind of defense.